Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 We’ve titled this checklist template “Weekly Task List.”
 As exciting as that moniker may be, we bet you’ll want to give your to-do checklist your own snazzy (and specific) name.

 2. Enter a new title for your task list.
-Feel free to include the project name and date range in your title so there’s no doubt what this to-do list covers.
+Feel free to include the project name and date range in your title so there’s no doubt what this to-do list tracker covers.

 3. Format the header text using the same formatting tools you’d use to format any other text in the worksheet.